 - Connect with your customers on social media!
 If they’ve tagged you on Twitter, or checked-in on Facebook or Instagram respond and thank them for choosing your establishment.

 - Have a well-running website: your customer expects to be able to view your full menu, click your address that is connected to Google Maps, see your hours of operation, and drool over pictures of delicious food and drinks.

 - Use a loyalty program: your customers want to know you appreciate their business.
-Using a rewards program is a small way to encourage your customers to return and thank them for their business.
+Creating a loyalty rewards program is a small way to thank your customers – and encourage them to return.

 2. Stay Up-to-Date With Technology

 There is no greater turn-off for today’s consumer than an old-fashioned or out-of-touch business.

 Using old hole-punch loyalty cards is extremely outdated.